37chandler/tm-scraping-conventions/README.md

 Start with `Scraping Convention Transcripts.ipynb`.
 I've created some code for you to fill in.
 Your goal is to just write out the entire visible text of the page to its own file.
+Again, each night's transcript should go in its own file, so you'll create eight total files.

 I've added some code at the end teaching you about the `textwrap` library, which can be useful to write out long strings in a way that makes them